mstashev/deadbeat-jacques/README.md

 ## Explorer Mode

-- Tag names should be links that when clicked, load the notes with that tag and change the primary heading to "Notemeister 5000: {{tag name}}"

 - Posting a new note should add it to the top of the list and clear out the form so you can post another

 - If I append the id of a note to the url (as: #:id), a Bootstrap modal should display with just that specific note.